EM51641/Master-Thesis-/README.md

 # Master-Thesis-
-Master Thesis on the topic of 'Rough Volatility'.In the thesis , we actively compared many types of stochastic ,constant ... volatility models to Rough Fractional stochastic volatility models so as to show the benefits and drawbacks of the latter.Receiving a 6/6 grade
+Master Thesis on the topic of 'Rough Volatility'.In the thesis , we actively compared many types of stochastic ,constant ... volatility models to Rough Fractional stochastic volatility models so as to show the benefits and drawbacks of the latter.
+Received grade : 6.0/6.0